 1. BASIS OF PRESENTATION

-As discussed in Note 3, on November 8, 2001, Enron announced that it will restate its Consolidated Financial Statements for the years ended December 31, 1997 through 2000 and for the first and second quarters of 2001.
+As discussed in Note 3, on November 8, 2001, Enron Corp.
+(Enron) announced that it will restate its Consolidated Financial Statements for the years ended December 31, 1997 through 2000 and for the first and second quarters of 2001.
 As a result, the previously-issued financial statements for these periods and the audit reports covering the year-end financial statements for 1997 through 2000 should not be relied upon.

 As further discussed in Note 2, the Securities and Exchange Commission (SEC) has opened a formal investigation of certain related party transactions.
-Additionally, the Board of Directors (Board) has formed a special committee (Special Committee) to conduct an independent investigation and review of transactions between Enron and certain related parties.
+Additionally, Enron’s Board of Directors (Board) has formed a special committee (Special Committee) to conduct an independent investigation and review of transactions between Enron and certain related parties.
 The Special Committee also was charged with taking any disciplinary action that it deems appropriate, communicating with the SEC and recommending to the Board any other appropriate actions.
 The duration of the SEC and Special Committee investigations, and the ultimate results of those investigations, have not yet been determined.

-The consolidated financial statements included herein have been prepared by EnronCorp.
-(Enron) without audit pursuant to the rules and regulations of the SEC.
-Contrary to the rules of the SEC, the Consolidated Financial Statements included herein have not been reviewed by an independent public accountant using professional standards and procedures for conducting such reviews, as established by generally accepted auditing standards, because of the ongoing investigation by the Special Committee discussed above.
+The consolidated financial statements included herein have been prepared by Enron without audit pursuant to the rules and regulations of the SEC.
+Contrary to the rules of the SEC, the Consolidated Financial Statements included herein have not been reviewed by an independent public accountant using professional standards and procedures for conducting such reviews, as established by generally accepted auditing standards, because of the ongoing investigation by the Special Committee and the need of Arthur Andersen LLP, Enron’s independent auditors, to complete their review procedures, as discussed above.

-These statements reflect all adjustments (consisting of the restatement items discussed in Note 3, and normal recurring entries) which are, in the opinion of management, necessary for a fair statement of the financial results for the interim periods.
-The Consolidated Financial Statements included herein have been adjusted to reflect the impacts of the restatements discussed in Note 3 based on Enron’s current understanding of the relevant facts as of the date of filing of this report.
+These statements reflect all adjustments (consisting of the anticipated restatement items discussed in Note 3, and normal recurring entries) which are, in the opinion of management, necessary for a fair statement of the financial results for the interim periods.
+The Consolidated Financial Statements included herein have been adjusted to reflect the impacts of the anticipated restatements discussed in Note 3 based on Enron’s current understanding of the relevant facts as of the date of filing of this report.
 For the impacts on Enron’s Consolidated Financial Statements for the years ended December 31, 1997 through 2000 and for the first and second quarters of 2001, see Note 3.
 It is possible that the investigation by the Special Committee will identify additional or different information concerning these matters which may require additional or different restatements.
-Accordingly, Enron will not file amendments to its annual reports on Forms 10-K for the years ended December 31, 1997 through 2000, or its Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2001 and June 30, 2001 to reflect the restatements of Enron’s Consolidated Financial Statements until the Special Committee has completed its investigation.
+Accordingly, Enron will not file amendments to its annual reports on Forms 10-K for the years ended December 31, 1997 through 2000, or its quarterly reports on Forms 10-Q for the quarterly periods ended March 31, 2001 and June 30, 2001 to reflect the restatements of Enron’s Consolidated Financial Statements until the Special Committee has completed its investigation.

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.